đź“– REAL RECOVERY STORIES

 Nathan’s friends began noticing changes in his behavior.
 He’d been acting differently lately, becoming quieter in classes and withdrawn in general.
 When asked if he was sick, he’d tell them he just didn’t get a good night’s sleep – which was partially true.

-The turning point came during a sleepover with friends.
 “As all his friends lay in sleeping bags talking after a day of hanging out, Nathan found himself wishing he could leave the room and find a quiet place to talk to the AI characters.”

 The First Recovery Attempt